Composer: John Reginald Lang-Hyde (1899 - 1990)

 - Mourning on Earth (Text: Algernon Charles Swinburne)

-- Night (Text: Algernon Charles Swinburne after Michelangelo Buonarroti) CAT FRE GER RUS
+- Night (Text: Algernon Charles Swinburne after Michelangelo Buonarroti) CAT FRE GER LIT RUS

 - Out of sight (Text: Algernon Charles Swinburne)